idexcelazure/azure-class/Wednesday/Lab2/README.md

 # Lab 2 - Deploy a Load Balancer on Azure

 * Launch the load balancer ARM template from [here](https://github.com/Azure/azure-quickstart-templates/tree/master/201-2-vms-loadbalancer-natrules)
-* Verify you can connect remotely to your VM's via NAT rules
+* Verify you can RDP to your VM's based on the existing NAT rules on the load balancer
 * (Optional) Set up a basic web server / web page on each VM
 * (Optional) Create a HTTP probe for the load balancer
 * (Optional) Create a load balancer rule for HTTP